 4. Brainstorm over how to fix a relationship you broke

-Jui adds, “When the relationship is ruined or on the verge of breaking, it is important to brainstorm what can be done to mend it.
+Jui advises, “When the relationship is ruined or on the verge of breaking, it is important to brainstorm what can be done to mend it.
 Even if you made a mistake in a relationship that dealt a near-fatal blow to it, try to include your partner in this process.

 “It will help you get more ideas plus the partner will also get to know how much the relationship means to you.
 Working as a team will always lead to better results.”